When the Curtain Falls

 "When the Curtain Falls" is a song by American rock band Greta Van Fleet.
-It is their first single off of their debut album, Anthem of the Peaceful Army.
+It was released as the first single from their debut album, Anthem of the Peaceful Army.
 In November 2018, it reached number one on the Billboard Mainstream Rock chart.

 Background

 The song was first released on July 17, 2018, as the debut single off of their at the time unreleased and untitled upcoming studio album.
 The single was released ahead of the studio album to kick off their summer 2018 tour.
 The song's live debut on national television was on July 28, 2018, on The Tonight Show Starring Jimmy Fallon.
 A music video was released on August 15, 2018.
 The video alternates between clips of the band performing in the desert, and footage of glowing-eyed people observing things resembling solar eclipses and Aurora borealis.

 The song was featured in the soundtracks of the video games NHL 19 and MLB The Show 19.
 It was also released as DLC for Rock Band 4.